ML4BM-Lab/DeepRBP/README.md

 #### Step 2: Submit the Hyperparameter Optimization Job via SLURM (EXECUTING NOW THIS JOSEBA)
 For this step, we do not provide a command-line entry point, as it is intended to be executed exclusively on a high-performance computing (HPC) cluster due to the significant computational resources required.

 We perform 1,000 hyperparameter optimization trials using Optuna with a `TPESampler`.
 According to the Optuna documentation, the recommended number of trials for this sampler typically ranges between 100 and 1,000 to explore the search space effectively.
+In our setup, we have configured n_startup_trials=40 to allow for thorough initial random exploration before the sampler begins using its Bayesian optimization.
+This ensures sufficient information is gathered before focusing on specific areas of the search space.

-To speed up the optimization process and avoid unnecessary computation on poorly performing configurations, we use an early stopping strategy with a `MedianPruner`.
-This pruner stops unpromising trials early by comparing their intermediate results to the median of previously completed trials, helping to allocate resources more efficiently during the search.
-In our setup, pruning is disabled until at least five trials have completed, and within each trial, it is further delayed until 30 steps have been reached.
+To accelerate the optimization process and avoid unnecessary computation on poorly performing configurations, we use an early stopping strategy with a `MedianPruner`.
+This pruner halts unpromising trials early by comparing their intermediate results to the median of previously completed trials, helping to allocate resources more efficiently during the search.
+In our configuration, pruning is disabled until at least 50 trials have been completed, reflecting a conservative approach.
+Within each trial, pruning is further delayed until 30 steps have been reached.
 After that point, the pruning condition is checked every 10 steps based on the latest available intermediate values.
 These parameter values follow the commonly used in `Optuna`'s official examples.

 To parallelize the workload, the SLURM job is configured to run with 4 GPUs (NVIDIA A100), where each GPU handles 250 trials.
 Based on our setup, the job completes in approximately 90 hours.